syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/virtual-scroll.md

 **Solution 2: Using RowHeight property**

-By reducing the row height using the RowHeight property of the Grid, you can be able to scroll more records.
+By reducing the [row height](https://ej2.syncfusion.com/aspnetcore/documentation/grid/row/row-height) using the [RowHeight](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_RowHeight) property of the Grid, you can be able to scroll more records.
 For example, if a Grid has 1M records and RowHeight is set as '20px', you will be able to scroll the records up to 1M.
 This is illustrated in the following gif.

 >> gif image

 **Solution 3:**

-Another solution is to use the paging feature instead of virtual scrolling to view large numbers of records(nearly 1 million or more) in the Grid component.
+Similar to virtual scrolling, the [paging](https://ej2.syncfusion.com/aspnetcore/documentation/grid/paging) feature also loads the data in on demand.
+Pagination is also compatible with all the other features(Grouping, Editing, etc.,) in Grid.
+So use the paging feature instead of virtual scrolling to view the large number of records in the Grid.

+> Since paging and virtual scrolling are unique features, it is not recommendable to use both features at the same time.